U.S. voters give verdict on Trump as control of Congress at stake

 Critics, including members of Trump’s own party, have condemned the commercial as racially divisive.
 CNN had already refused to run the ad, saying it was “racist.”

-Facebook also blocked about 115 user accounts after U.S. authorities tipped it off to suspicious behavior that may be linked to a foreign entity, the company said hours voting began.

-U.S. intelligence agencies have concluded the Russian government meddled in the 2016 election with social media posts meant to spread misinformation and sow discord, an accusation denied by Moscow.

-Voter turnout could be the highest for a midterm election in 50 years, experts predicted.
+Voter turnout, normally lower when the White House is not at stake, could be the highest for a midterm election in 50 years, experts predicted.
 About 40 million early votes were likely cast, said Michael McDonald, a professor at the University of Florida who tracks the figures.
 In the last such congressional elections in 2014, there were 27.5 million early votes.

+“I have worked at this poll the last three elections and this is the biggest turnout ever.
+We usually hope for 200 voters for the entire day, but by 9 o’clock we already have had 69,”

+said Bev Heidgerken, 67, a volunteer at a polling place in Davenport, Iowa.

 At least 64 House races remain competitive, according to a Reuters analysis of the three top nonpartisan forecasters, and Senate control was expected to come down to a half dozen close contests in Arizona, Nevada, Missouri, North Dakota, Indiana and Florida.